-Each Local Governing Body is responsible for the implementation of this policy and will delegate the day to day operational responsibility to a named senior manager, usually the Headteacher, Adrian Crossland.
+Each Local Governing Body is responsible for the implementation of this policy and will delegate the day to day operational responsibility to a named senior manager - Sarah Smith (Deputy Head).
 The Ethos and Community Committee will have a watching brief regarding the implementation of this policy.